DeuxHuitHuit/multilingual_field/README.markdown

 Changelog
 ----------
+- 1.4.1:
+ - Add an option to the fields definition to set if field has to show the values of default language when the value of selected language is empty.

 - 1.4:
  - Language Redirect 1.0.2 compatibily
  - Add an option to the fields definition to make optional to generate or not unique handles.